Financial Aid FAQ

 your Financial Need = $9,185

-From these elements, TVCC will first determine your eligibility for a Federal Pell Grant and then attempt to meet the remaining unmet need with other funds as available and according to the school's awarding policies.
+From these elements, TVCC will first determine your eligibility for a Federal Pell Grant and then attempt to meet the remaining unmet need with other funds as available and according to the school's financial aid policies.

-You will receive notification of your Cost of Attendance Budget, your EFC, your Financial Need, and the financial aid funds you are eligible for in an award notification from TVCC Financial Aid.
+You will receive notification of your Cost of Attendance Budget, your EFC, your Financial Need, and the financial aid funds you are eligible for in a Notification of Financial Aid Offer from TVCC Financial Aid.

 As a TVCC Student, you have a student account that is managed by the TVCC Business Office.
 When you register for classes, your student account is charged for tuition, fees, etc.

-All pending financial aid awards (as listed on your financial aid award letter) will appear on your account prior to the beginning of classes each quarter as "unreleased aid."
-Your financial aid awards will be released at the conclusion of the full refund period (usually the end of the second week of classes).
+All pending financial aid offers (as listed on your Notification of Financial Offer ) will appear on your account prior to the beginning of classes each quarter as "unreleased aid."
+Your financial aid offers will be released at the conclusion of the full refund period (usually the end of the second week of classes).

 If your financial aid funds exceed the amount owed to TVCC for tuition, fees, etc. a refund check will be sent to you on the third Tuesday of classes each quarter.